-Filters change contacts’ path and how they move through your campaign.
+Filters change contacts’ path and how they move through your automation map.
 Filters can break the path into two separate paths, pause or end the path, or redirect the path, moving a contact from one element to another.

-- To add a filter to a new or existing campaign, either click the + between elements where you want your filter to be, or click What Happens Next?
+- To add a filter to a new or existing automation map, either click the + between elements where you want your filter to be, or click What Happens Next?